 The paper trash in a restaurant can reach overwhelming levels pretty quickly.
 Reduce your carbon footprint by finding ways to avoid using paper.
 Focus on online advertising rather than print, and give your patrons opportunities to forgo paper receipts.
 Many people prefer digital receipts because they have a permanent record of them for expense reports without having to shove a piece of paper into their wallets or handbags.

-In some parts of the country, water conservation is a huge environmental factor.
-Stay on the right side of this issue by repairing leaks in pipes and faucets as soon as they start, and don't run your dishwashers unless they're full.
+In some parts of the country, water conservation is a huge environmental concern.
+Stay on the right side of this issue by repairing leaks in pipes and faucets as soon as they start and only running dishwashers when they are full.
 You can also save water by thawing food in the refrigerator (rather than under a running faucet) and by asking guests if they want water at the table rather than serving it automatically.
 Switching from bottled water to a filtration system also helps conserve water.

 Keeping a tight control on your ordering and inventory helps you avoid the expense of throwing away fresh food because it's gone bad.
 Consider teaming up with a local food bank as well to donate dishes and ingredients that you don't serve to guests.
 You can also turn that food waste into compost for your own kitchen garden or for local gardeners.